invrs/dot-store/README.md

 ### Subscribe to changes

-This subscription responds to any change within `users.bob`:
+This subscriber responds to any change within `users.bob`:

 ```js
 store.on("users.bob", async () => {